 So your better off coming at a low tide, getting your yabbies, and then fishing the incoming tide.

-You get a lot of good Whiting, Flathead, we’ve caught Grunter over here.
-Different other fish in the river but mainly Whiting.
+You get a lot of good Whiting and Flathead, but we’ve also caught a lot Grunter over here.

-There’s an abundance of Whiting here, most days you won’t have to keep anything under 28 centimeters.
+There’s an abundance of Whiting and on most days you won’t have to keep anything under 28 centimeters.
 28 to 35 is sort of an average size.
+It guaranteed if you have a hook you will have dinner.

 So if you get any smaller ones, just let them go because you’ll definitely get the big ones.